-This article is primarily intentioned to fill you in on a great place to park your RV if you’re looking to stay in Pittsburgh East Side and don’t want to be far away from home…if you’re not opposed to going without hookups for the duration of your stay.
+This article is primarily intended to fill you in on a great place to park your RV if you’re looking to stay in Pittsburgh East Side and don’t want to be far away from home…if you’re not opposed to going without hookups for the duration of your stay.

 I recently returned home via train to Pittsburgh, PA and was gloriously reminded of how wonderful that city really is.
 One thing that really shines about Pittsburgh is the fact that it’s not really a CBD surrounded by neighborhoods like many cities.
 Instead, it’s more like several small towns pushed into one another, sandwiching each another in a condense enough fashion to form a giant city sandwich platter.
 What this gives you is a plethora of little business districts spotted all over the city, so that you never need to go more than five or ten blocks to get from your house to a place to shop/partake in drinkery.